devmannic/scrypto_statictypes/README.md

 Finance.
 Scrypto is already amazing and going to continue to evolve.
-I think at this very early stage it does so many things right, however it's a missed opportunity to treat all `Bucket`s and `Vault`s as dynamic types that could hold anything, when in fact they are bound by their `ResourceDef` upon creation (for Buckets) and the moment something is deposited (for Vaults).
-This can lead to entire classes of logic errors which are otherwise not possible.
+I think at this very early stage it does so many things right, however it's a missed opportunity to treat all `Bucket`s and `Vault`s as dynamic types that could hold anything, when in fact they are bound by their `ResourceDef` upon creation.
+There is also a lot of duplicate code checking `BucketRef`s as the main form of authentication when it could be done declaratively in more places than just the existing auth macros.
+These omissions can lead to entire classes of logic errors which could be avoided.
 This means lost productivity at best, and real vulnerabilities at worst.
 I didn't want development practices to standardize leaving these gaps.

-So, I took up the challenge to find a *usable* way to recreate strong static types with no runtime cost.
+So, I took up the challenge to find a *usable* way to recreate strong static types with no (or at least minimal) runtime cost.
 This meant not introducing a new API for dealing with Vaults and Buckets.
-This is possible with minimal reimplementation which is inlined and effectively disappears since they are just proxies around the original types.
+This is possible with minimal re-implementation which is inlined and effectively disappears since they are just proxies around the original types.
 The main changes are to enable type propagation in parameters and return types, and then implementing Rust's `Deref` and `DerefMut` traits